jigold/hail/python/hail/docs/overview.rst

 type TString.
 This syntax for joining can be extended to add new row fields from many tables simultaneously.

-Lastly, if both `t1` and `t2` have the same schema, but different rows, the rows of the two tables can be combined with `union`.
+If both `t1` and `t2` have the same schema, but different rows, the rows of the two tables can be combined with `union`.